Aldaviva/bricked/Readme.md

     http://127.0.0.1:3000/

-It updates every 5 seconds.
+It updates using push notifications from the server.